 When breeding, the females also give off electrical signals, created by their ampullae of Lorenzini, to attract mates.
 The male will stay close to the female, biting her, before mating, as noted in Electrosensory optimization to conspecific phasic signals for mating and on wetwebmedia.com.

 Scientists have observed that their mating period is one of the longest of elasmobranch fish.
 There are examples where individuals have mated for seven months before the female ovulates, according to Annual cycles of steroid hormone production, gonad development, and reproductive behavior in the Atlantic stingray.

-Stingrays usually eat mollusks, crustaceans, crabs, plankton, and sometimes fish.
+Stingrays usually eat clams, worms, oysters, mussels, and shrimp, although some benthic or deep-sea stingrays adapted as ambush hunters, consuming small fish or shrimp.
+The latter type of stingray bury their bodies in sand and dart out to catch prey that gets too close.
 There are also freshwater stingrays in the Amazon that eat insects, as noted in “Always chew your food: freshwater stingrays use mastication to process tough insect prey.”

 Unfortunately, like most marine animals, they are under threat.
 This includes human encroachment on coastal environments, unregulated fishing, pollution, changes in ocean temperate, tides, and more.
 There are more than forty-five species listed as vulnerable or endangered by the IUCN.